Skip to content

 POST /api/v0/auth/register Register a new user

-POST /api/v0/auth/login Login, returns JWT access + refresh tokens
+POST /api/v0/auth/login Login, returns JWT access + refresh tokens.
+Response includes must_change_password when the account has a pending admin-issued temp password

 POST /internal/validate-app Validate app-to-app credentials